Breaking Misguided Beliefs: My Back Pain Story

 I now recognize that this is a challenge for my family that isn’t going away.
 I cannot turn my head, hoping it will go away.
 I need to put energy towards educating myself to help my parents get through the health issues ahead of them.
 While I clearly need to be a greater physical presence in their lives, I need to develop a fuller plan.

-Last night on the phone I told my mother that I recognized how much she did and acknowledged that she needed help.
+Last night I told my mother that I recognized how much she did and acknowledged that she needed help.
 She told me that it was her job and that she would let me know when she needed help.
 She’s never been one to have household help.
 The gardener who has mowed their lawn over the last decade has been the extent of their outside help.

 What to Do Now